zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 )
 ```

-The key thing to note about the above implementation is the involvement of two ‘if’ conditions.
+The key thing to note about the above implementation is the involvement of two ‘if' conditions.
 The second ‘if’ condition is used to control when the break is implemented.
 If the second ‘if’ condition is evaluated to be true, then the code block is not executed and the counter is directly implemented.

 Following is an example of how to carry out the implementation of the break statement.

-The key thing to note about the above program is the addition of a label called :Increment.
+The key thing to note about the above script is the addition of a label called :Increment.
 When the value of index reaches 2, we want to skip the statement which echoes its value to the command prompt and directly just increment the value of index.

 {% endtab %}
 {% endtabs %}